 To log in to the Management Console, you need the server address and port number of the server that Dynamic Data Masking operates on and the administrator credentials.

 Logging In to the Management Console on Windows

 On Windows, open the Management Console through the Start menu.

-1. Select Start > Programs > Informatica > Dynamic Data Masking > Management Console.
+On Windows 7 and earlier, select Start > All Programs > Informatica > Dynamic Data Masking > Management Console.